Main Library

 Homecare & Health Equity: The Rx for Reaching Underserved Populations

-November 4, 2022Steven VaccaroMedCity NewsHome Health,Social Determinants of Health (SDOH)
+November 4, 2022Steven VaccaroMedCity NewsHome Health,Social Determinants Of Health (SDOH)

 Getting access to timely and quality healthcare can be a challenge for the average person.
 But for patients in rural areas, underserved communities, and certain marginalized racial or ethnic groups, the problems are even greater.
 A limited number of providers in the community, difficulty finding transportation to and from doctors’ offices, and even communication challenges due to language barriers can result in chronic conditions going undiagnosed or untreated, while increasing the likelihood of frequent hospital readmissions and the need for costly emergency care.